 By far, the most important metric is click rate.
 It indicates the number of people who are using your emails to get where you want them to go.
 If your click rate is low, that means you need to work on your call to action.
 We’ll talk more about calls to action in the template section below.

 As with anything, I cannot give you the perfect answers on how to run the right email campaign for your business.
 All I can do is give you guidelines and examples.
 You need to go into this with the mindset of a scientist.
 Always be experimenting.
-Always be testing.
 Always be ready to change when the data says that’s the right thing to do.

 Setting up a Mailing List on MailChimp